mxkopy/AudioVisualCorrelator/README.md

 You need Pytorch, torchvision and torchaudio for basic functionality.
 OpenCV is used for image display.
 FFMPEG is used to write audio.

-You can find install instructions for each at https://github.com/pytorch/pytorch
+You can find install instructions for each at:

+https://github.com/pytorch/pytorch

 https://github.com/pytorch/vision